Phase-locked loop: Phase detector

 A phase detector (PD) generates a voltage, which represents the phase difference between two signals.
 In a PLL, the two inputs of the phase detector are the reference input and the feedback from the VCO.
 The PD output voltage is used to control the VCO such that the phase difference between the two inputs is held constant, making it a negative feedback system.

 Different types of phase detectors have different performance characteristics.

-For instance, the frequency mixer produces harmonics that adds complexity in applications where spectral purity of the VCO signal is important.
+For instance, the frequency mixer produces harmonics that add complexity in applications where spectral purity of the VCO signal is important.
 The resulting unwanted (spurious) sidebands, also called "reference spurs" can dominate the filter requirements and reduce the capture range well below or increase the lock time beyond the requirements.
-In these applications the more complex digital phase detectors are used which do not have as severe a reference spur component on their output.
+In these applications, the more complex digital phase detectors are used, which do not have as severe a reference spur component on their output.
 Also, when in lock, the steady-state phase difference at the inputs using this type of phase detector is near 90 degrees.

-In PLL applications it is frequently required to know when the loop is out of lock.
-The more complex digital phase-frequency detectors usually have an output that allows a reliable indication of an out of lock condition.
+In PLL applications, it is frequently required to know when the loop is out of lock.
+The more complex digital phase-frequency detectors usually have an output that allows a reliable indication of an out-of-lock condition.

 An XOR gate is often used for digital PLLs as an effective yet simple phase detector.
-It can also be used in an analog sense with only slight modification to the circuitry.
+It can also be used in an analog sense, with only slight modification to the circuitry.

 Filter

 The block commonly called the PLL loop filter (usually a low-pass filter) generally has two distinct functions.

 The primary function is to determine loop dynamics, also called stability.
 This is how the loop responds to disturbances, such as changes in the reference frequency, changes of the feedback divider, or at startup.
 Common considerations are the range over which the loop can achieve lock (pull-in range, lock range or capture range), how fast the loop achieves lock (lock time, lock-up time or settling time) and damping behavior.
-Depending on the application, this may require one or more of the following: a simple proportion (gain or attenuation), an integral (low-pass filter) and/or derivative (high-pass filter).
+Depending on the application, this may require one or more of the following: a simple proportion (gain or attenuation), an integral (low-pass filter) or derivative (high-pass filter).
 Loop parameters commonly examined for this are the loop's gain margin and phase margin.
-Common concepts in control theory including the PID controller are used to design this function.
+Common concepts in control theory, including the PID controller, are used to design this function.

 The second common consideration is limiting the amount of reference frequency energy (ripple) appearing at the phase detector output that is then applied to the VCO control input.
 This frequency modulates the VCO and produces FM sidebands commonly called "reference spurs".

 The design of this block can be dominated by either of these considerations, or can be a complex process juggling the interactions of the two.
 The typical trade-off of increasing the bandwidth is degraded stability.
 Conversely, the tradeoff of extra damping for better stability is reduced speed and increased settling time.
-Often the phase-noise is also affected.
+Often, the phase noise is also affected.